 - Southampton had the lowest percentage of respondents who travel to work by car or van with 45%, but the highest percentage who cycle (10%) and travel on foot (17.5%). - The most popular form of public transport was the train.
-17.5% of respondents in Basingstoke and Deane travel to work by train and 22.2% in Hart, which is indicative of the established commuter communities in towns such as Basingstoke and Fleet. - No survey respondents reported using the train to get to work in Gosport, which is expected as there is no train station nearby.
-Gosport also had a large proportion of respondents who travel to work by car or van (84.8%).
+17.5% of respondents in established commuter communities in towns such as Basingstoke and Fleet. - No survey respondents reported using the train to get to work in Gosport, which is expected travel to work by car or van (84.8%).